Why Modernization Is Not Just A Technology Problem?

 Best Route: Legacy modernization traditionally starts with customer-facing processes and services, which amplifies competitive threats.
 These same commercial risks often can be the catalyst to justify the large-scale effort necessary to engage in digital transformations.
 No matter where you are in the modernization journey, the last person anyone wants to disrupt is the customer.
 This is why analyzing your top customers and asking for their feedback will help you prioritize your focus.
 By understanding your customer, you’ll have better insights into potential risks and be better equipped to identify the right requirements.
 Additionally, consider offering incentives for customers to migrate (new features, pricing, etc.).
 Developing the proper customer roadmap can help soften the transition’s magnitude and strengthen your customer relationships’ longevity.

-Transition from Legacy to Digital Engineering Skills and Processes
+Transition from Legacy to Digital Engineering Skills and Process of Modernization

 Roadblock: Replacing a mainframe-based core platform is like doing open-heart surgery without surgeons, as most of the technical talent has long retired.